 4) Reduces number of unwanted cats/kittens/dogs/puppies.

-All animals undergoing surgery must weigh more than two (2) pounds and be more than 10 (ten) weeks old.
+All animals undergoing surgery must weigh more than three (3) pounds and be more than 10 (ten) weeks old.

 We DO NOT perform surgery on animals with any underlying disease, that are obese, or that are over five (5) years old.
 No exceptions.